christinerose/gibbr.org/blog/hillingar/index.md

 We also use Nix flakes for this project.
 Without going into too much depth, for our purposes, they enable hermetic evaluation of nix expressions and provide a standard way to compose Nix projects.
+With flakes, instead of using a Nixpkgs repository version from a 'channel'^[https://nixos.org/manual/nix/stable/package-management/channels.html], we pin Nixpkgs as an input to every Nix flake -- be it a project build with Nix or a NixOS system.
 <!-- One of the reasons for improving Nix project composing is that there's some discussion around the sustainability of the Nixpkgs monorepo workflow^[https://discourse.nixos.org/t/nixpkgss-current-development-workflow-is-not-sustainable/18741](https://discourse.nixos.org/t/nixpkgss-current-development-workflow-is-not-sustainable/18741]. -->
 Integrated with flakes there is also a new `nix` command aimed at improving the UI of Nix.
 More detail about flakes can be read in a series of blog posts by Eelco on the topic^[[tweag.io/blog/2020-05-25-flakes](https://www.tweag.io/blog/2020-05-25-flakes/)].